bjornregnell/reqeng-book/slides/01-intro.md

   * You often want things that you don't need.

 > file = req-types
 # Different kinds of requirements

-* Requirements are often labeled as:
+* (Parts of) Requirements are often labeled as:
   * **Functional Requirements** (FR), including:
+    * Requirements on **Data**
     * Requirements on **Logic**
-    * Requirements on **Data**
   * **Quality Requirements** (QR)
     * Accuracy, Capacity, Performance, Reliability, Usability, Safety, Security, ...
-* In practice FR and QR are often combined and related:
+* In practice FR and QR are often **combined** and **related**:
   * Functions have quality:
     * a function can be unreliable due to bugs
   * Logic and data is related:
     * functions have input, state, output
   * Quality is supported by functions:
     * a login function supports system security

+> file = req-levels
+# Requirements at different levels

+* Levels of Abstraction: the Goal-Design scale
+* Levels of Detail: amount and richness of information
+* Levels of Aggregation: grouping and linking
+* Levels of Formality: from unstructured to mathematical

+> file = req-goal-design-scale
+# Abstraction on the Goal-Design-scale

+From *why* to *how*:
+* Goal-level: why? intentions of stakeholders and users
+* Domain-level: what users do? how users' tasks are supported by the system to achieve goal
+* Product-level: what the system does? system behavior in terms of input-logic-output
+* Design-level: how? required and justified design choices

+> file = req-levels-of-formality
+# Levels of Formality
+From unstructured to mathematical:
+* Very informal: free-form representation, no explicit rules
+* Very formal: syntax, semantics, inference, meta-language
+* Pro: Formality enables automatic checks, concise models, ...
+* Con: Formalization requires effort, knowledge, skills, ...

 > file = good-req-spec